 - Caribbean: year-round; best prices late Aug–Oct but it’s hurricane season.

 - Asia/Australia/NZ: typically Sept–Apr.
-Check flight length and one-way vs roundtrip itineraries.
+Check flight length and one-way vs round trip itineraries.
 If you want immersive time ashore, prioritise itineraries with longer port calls or overnights.

 Understand Ship Size and Vibe

-- Mega (4,000–6,500 guests): waterparks, shows, many dining options; more crowds, great for families.
+- Mega (4,000–6,500 guests): water parks, shows, many dining options; more crowds, great for families.

 - Large (2,500–4,000): lots to do, still busy at peak times; broad appeal.